rust-embedded/svdtools/README.md

 ## Develop

-To each their own, but the intended workflow is:
+To each their own, but the intended workflow is as follows:

-- Setup a virtual environment via `make setup`: this also installs the `svd` CLI
+1. Setup a virtual environment via `make setup`; this also installs the `svd` CLI
-- `source venv/bin/activate` (or use [direnv](https://direnv.net/))
+2. Activate the virtual environment by running `source venv/bin/activate` (or use [direnv](https://direnv.net/))
-- iterate, running `make check` and `make fix`
+3. Iterate, running `make check` and `make fix` as necessary

 ## Device and Peripheral YAML Format

-The patch specifications are in YAML and have the following general format:
+The patch specifications are in [YAML](https://yaml.org/), and have the following general format:

 ```yaml
 # Path to the SVD file we're targeting.
 Relative to this file.